Nechja/drinkbooksource/content/faq.md

 ## Site Questions

 **Question:** I found a bug, glitch, or issue!
-> Please open up an issue on the [repo for the Web Site].
-Remember to let me know what browser and place you found it.
+> Please open up an issue on the [repo for the Web Site]() Remember to let me know what browser and place you found it.
 If you are the kind of person who also likes to fix things, you can submit a PR with a bug fix.

 **Question:** Blazor?!
 Are you okay?
-Do you need help?
+Do you need mental help?
 > Probably.
-It if was JS I might have walked into the ocean and never come back.

 **Question:** What's with this theme?
-> Guessing you're not into console.
-Sorry, I was in an odd mood when I made this.
+> Even though I'm a pc kinda gal, I'm really into console.